Scaarus/nativedb/task/GetActiveVehicleMissionType.md

 | 23 | Protect 23 |

 Returns the VEHICLE_MISSION enum of the vehicle mission currently being executed by vehIndex.
 If not a vehicle, or not currently running any mission, returns MISSION_NONE.
-NOTES: All vehicle mission escort types currently return MISSION_ESCORT_REAR